f4exb/sdrangel/plugins/samplesource/testsource/readme.md

   - **P1**: Pattern 1 is a sawtooth pattern
     - Pulse width: 1000 samples
     - Starts at full amplitude then amplitude decreases linearly down to zero
+  - **P2**: Pattern 2 is a 50% duty cycle square pattern
+    - Pulse width: 1000 samples
+    - Starts with a full amplitude pulse then down to zero for the duration of one pulse

 <h3>5: Modulating tone frequency</h3>

 This controls the modulating tone frequency in kHz in 10 Hz steps.